vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 ### Built-in Search

-You can disable the built-in search box with `themeConfig.search: false`, and customize how many suggestions will be shown with `themeConfig.searchMaxSuggestions`:
+You can disable the built-in search box with `themeConfig.search: false`, and customize the number of suggestions will be shown with `themeConfig.searchMaxSuggestions`:

 ```js
 module.exports = {